coq/coq/doc/sphinx/addendum/sprop.rst

   This is a developer warning, which is treated as an error by default.
 It is emitted by the kernel when it is passed a term with incorrect relevance marks.
-  This is always caused by a bug in Coq (or a plugin), which should thus be reported and fixed.
+  This is always caused by a bug in Rocq (or a plugin), which should thus be reported and fixed.
 In order to allow the user to work around such bugs, we leave the ability to unset the ``bad-relevance`` warning for the time being, so that the kernel will silently repair the proof term instead of failing.